-It is wise when things like this surface to take a step back and assess the most strategic way to tackle the problem, rather then looking for the fastest and easiest way.
+It is wise when things like this surface to take a step back and assess the most strategic way to tackle the problem, rather than looking for the fastest and easiest way.
 Consulting with a UX expert before proceeding often uncovers a few ways to fix the issue while still advocating maintaining the usability of the experience.

-At a minimum, collaborating with the UX team will make you aware of the potential risks of making changes and allow you to formulate a plan to minimize impact if a problem does occur.
+At a minimum, collaborating with the UX team will make you aware of the potential risks of making changes and allow you to formulate a plan to minimize the impact if a problem does occur.

 Not having the expertise to address edge cases and future enhancements

-When we hand off a design system to our client to implement, we like to say we create a toolbox of patterns, graphics and functionality that can be used to ensure a consistent and usable experience once it is implemented.
+When we hand off a design system to our client to implement, we like to say we create a toolbox of patterns, graphics, and functionality that can be used to ensure a consistent and usable experience once it is implemented.

 Most of the websites and applications we design are very complex, address many roles and user types and typically contain a lot of functionality, requirements and moving parts.
 It is nearly impossible to solve for every use case and permutation when the core design system is created.

-As any application is being built, edge cases will surface.
+As an application is being built, edge cases will surface.
 A successful implementation will use consistent, established patterns to solve for those edge cases.
 But, what happens when there isn’t an appropriate pattern and a new one needs to be developed?